 Eligible activities and expenses that qualify include, but are not limited to, the following:

-- compliance testing an existing product to enter into an export market
+• cost of compliance testing an existing product for entry into an export market

 Depending on what you plan on using the funds for, you may have different times that you can apply for funding.
 If you are applying for: